PUncle/phorest-techtest-ed-phillips/README.md

 ## Requirements

-You'll need a `.env` file in the root of this project for it to work with the following variables:
+You'll need an `.env` file in the root of this project for it to work, containing the following variables:

 ```text
 NUXT_ENV_BASIC_AUTH_USER=